Meet Our Team

 For the past ten years John Leedock has worked in the fields of immigration advocacy, corporate immigration compliance and international education in Chicago, IL and Harrisburg, PA.

 Currently John serves as the Executive Director of Compass Immigration Legal Services.
 In this capacity he manages the daily operations of the Immigration Legal Services Clinic that serves low income clients.
-He provides legal services to clients as United States Department of Justice Accredited Representative and specializes in family reunification and humanitarian immigration law.
+He provides legal services to clients and specializes in family reunification and humanitarian immigration law.

 John has presented to state and national associations in the United States on topics related to international student and scholar acculturation, immigration compliance for universities and religious organizations, and international education.
 Additionally he has given lectures at Universities in China and Taiwan regarding the intersection of immigration policy and institutional competitiveness.
 He currently resides in Harrisburg Pennsylvania with his wife and adopted puppies Moosey and Max.

 Christina is an immigration attorney specializing in asylum and other types of humanitarian immigration law.
 Christina's undergraduate and graduate degrees are in history and political science, with concentrations in Russia/Eastern Europe and Central Asia.
 In law school, she focused on international law and legislative drafting.